Understanding Bankruptcy Means Test California

 Chapter 13 Bankruptcy as an Alternative to Chapter 7

-If you don’t pass the means test, Chapter 13 bankruptcy may be a viable alternative.
+If you don’t pass the California means test, Chapter 13 bankruptcy may be a viable alternative.
 Known as the wage earner’s plan, Chapter 13 is designed to help people with a regular income to repay some debts through a debt settlement plan.
-This plan allows debtors to pay back all or most of their debts over a period of three to five years.
+This plan allows debtors to repay all or most of their debts over three to five years.

 Your means test results, namely the disposable income, may be used to determine your repayment plan and monthly payments.